WooKeyWallet/monero-wallet-android-app/README.md

 # WooKey Wallet: For Privacy

-> Less Privacy Collection; More Privacy Coins; Fully Open Source; Better User Experience
+> WooKey’s Monero Wallet enables users to securely store, send, receive XMR and monitor their balances.

+> Monero Wallet is a fully open-source, decentralized and free app, designed by WooKey, that provides the best possible     experience for users.

 ## Less Privacy Collection

-Don't collect and retain personal information, unless it's integral to our product or service.
+Doesn’t collect and retain personal information unless it's integral to our product or service.

-## More Privacy Coins

-Support privacy coins including Monero, Dash.
-Create or import private keys quickly and easily.

 ## Fully Open Source